brickfrog/ankigen/README.md

 4. Review the generated cards in the interface.

-5. Click "Export to CSV" to download the Anki-compatible file.
+5. Click "Export to CSV" to download the Anki-compatible file or Export to  Anki Deck to export as a .apkg that can be imported into Anki.

-## CSV Format

-The generated CSV file includes the following fields:
-- Index
-- Topic
-- Question
-- Answer
-- Explanation
-- Example

-You can create a new note type in Anki with these fields to handle importing.

 ## Development

 This project is built with:
 - Python 3.12
-- Gradio 4.44.0
+- Gradio 5.13.1

 To contribute or modify:
 1. Make your changes in `app.py`